neuroretransmit/cicada/2014/005-third-onion/README.md

 ## Runes

-There are two pages of runes to unfold.
+There are two pages of runes to unfold and a small segment for the next onion.

 ### 03.jpg or "Welcome"